lando/lando/docs/api/core.md

   "task_CMD_run"</h2>
 <div class="api-body-header"></div>

-Event that allows final altering of answers.
+Event that allows final altering of answers before the task runs

 You will want to replace CMD with the actual task name eg `task-start-run`.